Am I qualified to be a governor?

 Can I talk to someone about being a governor?

-We are running two candidate info events online where you can ask all your questions from people who know.
-Save the dates or sign up for an invitation.
+We are running two candidate online info events where you can ask all your questions in a friendly environment.

-Hosted by Director of Corporate Affairs Kerry Rogers and attended by some of our current governors, these are friendly and informal evenings, open for anyone interested.
+Hosted by Deputy Director of Corporate Affairs Ben Cahill, these are friendly and informal events and are open for anyone interested.

 What are the key dates?